June 15, 2009

 Alo-ha!
 Pacificia's $9 Solid Perfumes

-A few readers have asked why I haven't reviewed natural fragrances.
-One simple reason: They're dang expensive.
-Most I've seen have hovered around 80 bucks a bottle—which is out of my wallet range and, I imagine, many of yours given the economic climate.
-As a result, the only eau's I've used in recent years have been Stella McCartney's roll-on and, sadly, whiffs from my essential oil-scented haircare products.
+A few readers have asked why I haven't reviewed the growing crop of gorgeous natural perfumes.
+One simple reason: cost!
+Most average around 90 bucks a bottle—which is out of my wallet's range and, I imagine, many of yours given this wretched recession.
+As a result, the only eau's I've been using have been Stella McCartney's rollerball and whiffs from my essential oil-scented hair products.

 But that changed last month after discovering Pacifica's solid perfumes.
-Just $9 each(!), they come in cool, Andy Warhol in the garden-esque tins with 20 alluring scents to choose from, like Malibu Lemon Blossom, Tahitian Gardenia and, my favorite, French Lilac.
+Just $9, they come in cool Andy Warhol-meets-South Pacific tins.
+Finding your signature scent is easy as there are 20 aromas to choose from, such as Malibu Lemon Blossom, Tahitian Gardenia and, my favorite, French Lilac.

-Pretty factor: These perfumes are a lesson in simple beauty.
-Just a few ingredients: organic soy and coconut waxes and a blend of essential oils—no nasty chemicals that you have to worry about sinking into your skin (or giving you asthma).
-The tins are easily transportable and the scents are time-released via pores and sweat ducts throughout the day.
-Perfect for summer.
+Pretty factor: These perfumes are a lesson in simplicity.
+Just a few ingredients: organic soy and coconut waxes that "hold" scents longer and a blend of essential oils.
+The tins are easily transportable, too—perfect for your beach or weekend getaway bag.

-Eco factor: Pacifica products are free of parabens, propylene glycol, phthalates, lead wicks, animal ingredients (including beeswax), and animal testing.
-Packaging is made with recycled content, the company reuses and reduces wherever possible, and it's working toward carbon neutrality.
+Eco factor: Pacifica products are free of parabens, phthalates, nitro musks, lead wicks and animal ingredients (including beeswax).
+They are not tested on animals and packaging is made with recycled content.
+Pacifica reuses and reduces wherever possible and is working toward carbon neutrality.

 To buy: $9 at select Whole Foods, Sephora (which sells 6 of the 20 scents) and pacificaperfume.com